Month: July 2009

 Time lapse photos using your TI calculator

 This is a great project for just about anyone who ever went to class with a TI calculator.
 With a few lines of code on the calculator and a 2.5mm male to male plug you can create time lapse photos.
-Turn a TI Graphing Calculator into an Intervalometer and Create Time Lapse Videos – More DIY How To Projects
+Turn a TI Graphing Calculator into an Intervalometer and Create Time Lapse Videos – More… Continue reading Time lapse photos using your TI calculator

 Su.pr to shorten urls